FIDE titles: Women's titles

 Though the open FIDE titles are not gender-segregated, the following four titles given by FIDE are exclusive to women and may be held simultaneously with an open title.
-The requirements for these titles are about 200 Elo rating points lower than the requirements for the similarly named open titles.
+The requirements for these titles are about 200 Elo rating points lower than the requirements for the equivalently named open titles.
 These titles are sometimes criticized by both male and female players, and some female players elect not to take them.
 For example, Grandmaster Judit Polgár, in keeping with her policy of playing only open competitions, never took a women's title.
-FIDE strips trans men of any women's titles they might have earned while competing as a woman.
+In 2024, FIDE announced that trans men would no longer be eligible to keep any women's titles that they might have earned while competing as a woman, attracting criticism.

 Woman Grandmaster (WGM)

 Woman Grandmaster is the highest-ranking chess title restricted to women.
 FIDE introduced the WGM title in 1976, joining the previously introduced lower-ranking title, Woman International Master.

 The usual way to obtain the WGM title is similar to the open titles, where a FIDE rating of 2300 and three norms of 2400 performance rating is required against opponents who are higher rated than 2130 on average.

 The winner of the World Girls Junior Championship and some other tournaments like Women's Continental Championship is automatically awarded the WGM title.
 From 2017, the direct titles are only awarded as long as she can reach the minimum FIDE rating of 2100.
 The current regulations can be found in the FIDE handbook.